moby/moby/docs/sources/index.md

 separate process (one process per connection).
 This greatly reduces the load on the daemon, which increases stability and efficiency.

-*Other Improvements & Changes*
+*Other improvements & changes*

 * When using `docker rm -f`, Docker now kills the container (instead of stopping it) before removing it .
 If you intend to stop the container cleanly, you can use `docker stop`.

 * Added support for IPv6 addresses in `--dns`